Eye Emergencies are Common

-In an emergency, quick action is always critical to a successful outcome.
-Because the eye in particular is so easily damaged, if left untreated, injuries such as debris in the eye, cuts, punctures, chemical burns, and blunt trauma can lead to temporary or even permanent blindness.
+Quick action is always critical to a successful outcome in an eye emergency.
+Because the eye, in particular, is so easily damaged, if left untreated, injuries such as debris in the eye, cuts, punctures, chemical burns, and blunt trauma can lead to temporary or even permanent blindness.
 Save valuable time and possibly prevent vision loss by staying cool-headed and being prepared to take prompt, appropriate action.

 - Stock a first aid cabinet with a rigid eye shield and commercial eyewash.

-- Inside the first aid cabinet, post the following “DOs and DON’Ts”, or post a free First Aid for Eye Emergencies sticker.
+- Inside the first aid cabinet, post the following “DOs and DON’Ts” or a free First Aid for Eye Emergencies sticker.
 Review these guidelines often.

 - Post emergency phone numbers in large print with clear instructions for how to seek immediate medical attention.

-After medical help has been called, follow these important steps while waiting for support:
+After medical help has been called, follow these critical steps while waiting for support: